 Direct access is a necessary component of restoration of functional electricity markets.

-There is no requirement for SCE to make cash refunds to direct access customers or ESPs in lieu of a bill credit, at this time.

 The Commission should consider modifying D.99-06-058 by adopting a bottoms-up calculation for direct access customers.

-The Commission should act expeditiously to address remaining concerns over issues surrounding credits and payments due to direct access customers.
+The Commission should act expeditiously to address remaining concerns over issues surrounding credits and payments due to direct access customers and ESPS and should consider the timing of any suspension of direct access consistent with due process.

-Pursuant to Water Code Section 80110, this Commission should determine when the right of retail end use customers to acquire service from other providers shall be suspended, but has discretion as to the timing of such a suspension.
+Pursuant to Water Code Section 80110, this Commission should determine when the right of retail end use customers to acquire service from other providers shall be suspended, but has discretion as to the timing of such a suspension, including a phased approach permitting a minimum residual level of direct access.

-State officials have expressed concerns about the impacts of a continuation of direct access upon the saleability of state revenue bonds.
-The Commission should explore alternatives to suspension of direct access that may accommodate those concerns.
+State officials have expressed concerns about the impacts of a continuation of direct access upon the salability of state revenue bonds.
+The Commission should explore the bases of these concerns and alternatives to a total suspension of direct access that may accommodate valid concerns consistent with our discretion under Water Code Section 80110.

 Conclusions of Law

-The petition of SCE should be granted.
+The petition of SCE should be held in abeyance for further order.

-The determinations we make today should apply to PG&E, SDG&E, as well as SCE.
+The determinations we make today regarding potential future suspension of direct access should apply to PG&E and SDG&E, as well as SCE.

+This order should be served on the parties to R.94-04-031 and I.94-04-032.

+The motion of New West Energy, Inc. to be added to the service list of Applications 98-07-003, 98-07-006 and 98-07-026 is granted.

-This order should be served on the parties to R.94-04-031 and I.94-04-032, who may file comments to the draft alternate decision in this docket.This order should be effective today so that our findings may be implemented expeditiously.
+This order should be effective today so that our findings may be implemented expeditiously.

 ORDER